cffls/py2hs/README.md

 ```

-Clearly, `map` can't transform the values in this tree.
-In this case, we need to implement out own `map`.
+Clearly, `map` can't transform the values in the tree structure.
+In this case, it is easier to implement our own `map`.

 ```python
 def map_tree(my_func, tree):